What is The Best Test for Histamine Intolerance

 Is Testing for Histamine and DAO Very Accurate for Histamine Intolerance?

-Tryptase, which is often used to diagnose mast cell activation syndrome (MCAS), samples would need to be taken throughout the day or during what they refer to as an “event” to be accurate.
+Tryptase testing is more commonly used to evaluate mast cell activation syndrome (MCAS), and in such cases, samples typically need to be taken during or shortly after an event to be meaningful.

 GI Spotlight Best Test Histamine Intolerance